 Moving to a New District

-It’s important for families who are moving to a new district to be aware that truancy laws still apply.
-Parents are expected to enroll their child immediately upon their residence in the new district, even if their place of residence is transitional or temporary.
+It’s important for families who are relocating to a new district to be aware that truancy laws still apply.
+Parents are expected to enroll their child immediately upon moving to the new district, even if their place of residence is transitional or temporary.
 If you’re planning to move but don’t know the new school district, you can look it up by address on this site.
 Parents should reach out to their new district as part of their preparation for moving so that they can complete enrollment without a lapse in attendance.

 Truancy and Traditional Homeschooling